udayjain2102/NakedProfessor/README.md

 Default rankings view: top 200 schools plus Penn State Behrend (Erie, PA) if it is not already in that list, displayed in an interactive table and exportable to `top200_plus_behrend_professors.csv`.

-> ⚠️ Use responsibly.
-The upstream rating platform does not provide an official public API
-> and may throttle or block overly aggressive scraping.
-The app intentionally throttles
-> requests, but you are still responsible for following the platform's Terms of Use.

 ## Features

 - Fetches ranked schools from StateUniversity.com (Creative Commons license) and caches them